-Running a startup is not a full time job.
+Running a startup is not a full-time job.
 It is your life.
-If, in the first years of your startup, you have time to kill, something is wrong.
-Most startups and entrepreneurial ventures fail for a variety of reasons, but one of the biggest culprit is not understanding your target market.
+If in the first years of your startup, you have time to kill, something is wrong.
+Most startups and entrepreneurial ventures fail for a variety of reasons, but one of the biggest culprits is not understanding your target market.

 There is a common urge among business owners and marketers to market their services to everyone.
 This is a mistake.
 The problem is that a campaign designed to attract a target audience of everyone will attract no one.

 We live in a world of targeted, customized experiences.
 Trying to market to the entire world will result in a broad, unfocused strategy that will attract no one – and you’ll burn through your budget.
 Instead, modern marketing theory suggests that the better tactic is niche markets and iterative testing – also known as Validated Learning.
 This concept owes its origins to a business strategy known as “Lean Startup.”

 Lean startup was a concept created by Silicon Valley legend Eric Ries in 2008.
 It differs from a normal startup in some significant ways, which will be covered in detail further down in this post.
 However, it is generally easier to explain a concept through a common example.

 As we are a tech company, we will talk about how you can use the lean startup methods, especially validated learning, to intelligently design a website user interface/experience (UI/UX).
 When you’re finished reading this post, check out our portfolio page and then get in touch with us to get your project started.
 Don’t worry, we have an extremely fair pricing structure – just $800 will get you a completed website!

 Lean Startup vs Startup